EGI-Federation/documentation/content/en/users/check-in/faq/_index.md

   "Connect" button, this will create a service ticket and the SURFconext team will make the connection active.
-- After you received confirmation that the "EGI AAI Service provider proxy" is accessible, you will be able to login in CheckIn
+- After you received confirmation that the "EGI AAI Service provider proxy" is accessible, you will be able to login in Check-in

 ## Authentication error with ADFS-based Identity Providers